damilolah/Introduction-to-Machine-Learning/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:4c2e1e4e93
-## Built
+## Decision Tree Algorithm

-Decision tree is a type of supervised learning algorithm and is mostly used in classification problems.
+Decision tree is a type of `supervised learning` algorithm and is mostly used in `classification` problems.
 This algorithm involves splitting the population or sample into two or more subpopulation based on most significant splitter or input variables.

-Let’s say we have a sample of 30 students with two input variables Gender (Boy / Girl) and Height (5 to 6 ft).
-15 out of these 30 play Basketball in leisure time.
+Suppose we have a sample of `30 students` with two input variables `Gender` (Boy / Girl) and `Height` (5 to 6 ft).
+15 out of these 30 play `Basketball` in leisure time.
+Students in red play basketball and those in blue do not.
 Let’s say we want to create a model to predict who will play basketball during leisure period?
 Basically, we want to separate students who play basketball in their leisure time based on highly significant input variable among all two variables (a.k.a. predictors)

 Decision tree is useful here in that it will segregate the students based on all values of two variable.
 The variable which creates the best similar sets of students (i.e. sets which are dissimilar to each other).

 ![](http://s3.amazonaws.com/assets.datacamp.com/production/course_4925/datasets/rf.png)